Because of the nature of my job, I get to see a lot of shows and films.

 “Michelle is a great actress with a big heart.
 I’ll never forget when we were shooting the scene when Al-Masih is walking on water.
 There were hundreds of extras, it was 7am in Washington, it was really cold and there was a shivering 8 year old close to where Michelle was.
 She took her coat off and give it to the little girl without thinking it twice.
 That’s the type of woman she is”.

-I agree with him, I had the chance to corroborate that she is both talented and a great human being when I talked to her earlier in the day at the junket.
+I agree with him, I had the chance to corroborate the fact that she is both talented and a great human being when I talked to her earlier in the day.

-After a lovely evening I go back home hoping this is just the first of many seasons.
+After a lovely evening, I went back home hoping this is just the first of many seasons.

 Make sure you watch the full interview in the video below!